2019 – 2020 Stewardship Campaign

 Who can I talk to if I have more questions?

 Please feel free to speak to any of the clergy or members of the Bishop’s or Finance Committee about any questions you might have about the finances of Holy Innocents, or how you might participate financially in supporting Holy Innocents.
-You may also contact Jane McDougle, our Vicar, Sam Singer, our Treasurer, or any of the members of the Stewardship Committee.
+You may also contact Jane McDougle, our Vicar, Malcolm Gaines, our Treasurer, or any of the members of the Stewardship Committee.